 It’s also important to note that any extra payments that you might receive towards the end of the year, such as bonuses and/or commissions, may be taxed differently than your regular salary or hourly payments.
 If you don’t regularly receive supplemental payments, you may see a higher-than-usual tax rate, since supplemental payments often carry a federal tax rate of 22%, in addition to other state and local taxes.

 Go paperless (if you want to)!

 If you don’t opt out, you’ll receive both an electronic copy in your Justworks account and a paper copy in the mail to the home address you have in Justworks.
 Alternatively, if you have a mailing address different from the home address in Justworks and want to receive your W-2 there, you can add this from your Account Settings page.
-Your Form W-2 will be available by January 31, 2019.
+Your Form W-2 will be available by January 31, 2020.
 We’ll let you know once it’s available.

 If you have a 401(k) and want to contribute the 2019 maximum, now’s the time to adjust your deferrals.
 If you have a 401(k) through Slavic, you can change your deferrals here.
 Be sure to make changes to your deferrals at least 5 days before payday to ensure your change is captured in time for payroll processing.

 If you have a 401(k) outside of Justworks, you should speak directly with your employer or your 401(k) provider to make changes.